 A definite carnivore, it hunts at night with the prey ranging from mice to deer.
 Carpathian lynx live in many areas of Europe and Asia, which resulted in their second name – Eurasian lynx.

 What does the Lynx eat?

 The tracks they leave suggest great leaps.
 It also attacks its prey from the jump, which it kills in a typical feline manner, clinging to it and grabbing it by the neck, killing it by asphyxiation or severe bleeding.

 Curiosities about the Lynx

-large carnivores, like the bear and the wolf, the lynx is an indicator of a healthy and balanced ecosystem.
+- Lynxes can live up to 17 years in the wild and 20 years in captivity.
+Like the other large carnivores (e.g the bear and the wolf), the lynx is an indicator of a healthy and balanced ecosystem.
 The survival of the species is endangered by poaching, but especially by the presence and human activities that are increasingly encroaching on its habitat.

 - The lynx is a solitary animal, forming its pair only for a short period of time during mating.
 It is a territorial animal, very discreet, largely nocturnal and can be seen quite rarely.
 The most intense activity is carried out in the early morning and late evening,rarely being observed during the day at high noon.

-- Sometimes the lynx also eatsdomesticated animals such as chickens, ducks, geese, turkeys, sheep, even attacking dogs when it feels threatened.
+- Sometimes the lynx also eats domesticated animals such as chickens, ducks, geese, turkeys, sheep, even attacking dogs when it feels threatened.
 It is a scavenger when necessary, although it usually buries the prey it has not been able to eat.